Imperative Questions Only Intimacy can Answer

 But you have an enemy who never wants to see that happen.
 And so he will fight to keep you as far away from healthy intimate relationships as possible.

 And he’s going to use intimacy impostors to achieve that end.
-He’s going to tempt you to seek out or settle for other relational needs, over intimacy.
-None of these other relational needs are evil in and of themselves (they’re actually needs), but when pursued in lieu of intimacy, these relational needs become idols which will prevent you from experiencing the healthy relational and emotional intimacy you were meant to experience.
+He’s going to tempt you to seek out or settle for other relational goods, over intimacy.
+None of these other relational goods are evil in and of themselves (they’re “goods” and many of them are even needs), but when pursued in lieu of intimacy, these relational goods become idols which will prevent you from experiencing the healthy relational and emotional intimacy you were meant to experience.
 Which will keep you from ever discovering who you are and why you’re here.

 In the coming weeks we’ll address several of them, but first we have to address this question: If intimacy is so important, why would we ever seek out or settle for anything else?